Tree Trimming Cost

 Cost Factors of Having a Tree Pruned

-Tall trees are more dangerous to work with.
+- Tree size - Tall trees are more dangerous to work with.
 If your tree surgeon needs to climb the tree with a harness, then you will likely be looking at a minimum cost of £200.
-Smaller trees take less time to work with and have less waste to clear up so it will cost less to work on.

 What's Involved in Trimming a Tree?

 The basic principles of trimming or pruning trees are quite easy.
-Branches, stem or bud are cut away from the main plant.
+Branches, stems, or buds are cut away from the main plant.

-If the branch or bud is small secateurs may be used.
-For thicker branched a tree saw may be needed.
+If the branch or bud is small, secateurs may be used.
+For thicker branches, a tree saw may be needed.
 For the largest trees, a chainsaw may be the only option.

 When cutting a branch, the first cut is made about 50cm away from where the final cut will be.
 A cut is made on the bottom of the branch and only penetrates about halfway through.
 Then the rest is cut away from the top.
 Once the bulk of the branch has dropped away, the final piece is cut off with care.